Football, soccer, futbol. No matter what you call it, there’s no denying it is one of the world’s most-loved and vibrant sports.

 Football’s vibrant history

-Football has a long and interesting history.
-In its current state, we could say that football arose from England in the middle of the 19th Century, but different versions of the game were here long before then.
+Football has a long and exciting history.
+In its current state, we could say that football arose in England in the middle of the 19th Century, but different versions of the game were here long before then.

-The first known sources, from over 3000 years ago in old Mesoamerican culture.
+The first known sources are from over 3,000 years ago in old Mesoamerican culture.
 ‘Football’ would have been a game involving a rock as the ball.
 You might find it hard to believe, but the ball (or rock) would symbolize the sun – and the losing team’s captain would be sacrificed to the gods.
-Yep, just a little different to the game we know today.
+Yep, it’s just a little different to the game we know today.

-There was later a ball game which involved kicking called Cuju which took place in China in the 2nd and 3rd century BC.
+There was later a ball game which involved kicking called Cuju, which took place in China in the 2nd and 3rd centuries BC.
 It was played with a round ball in a square area and later spread to Japan.
-It’s not until the 7th century where we see documents of balls as we know them today (filled with air).
+It was not until the 7th century that we saw documents of balls as we know them today (filled with air).

 In Ancient Rome, kicking ball games would happen as part of exercises in the military.
 It’s said that Roman culture was an influencing factor when football came into play in England in the 12th century.
-It slowly began being played on meadows and roads in England and included punches of the ball as well as kicking – a much rougher and slightly violent version of the way we play today!
+It slowly began being played on meadows and roads in England and included punches of the ball and kicking – a much rougher and slightly violent version of how we play today!

-For a long time, there wasn’t much distinction between the games of football and rugby.
-In fact, it took a long time for the football to shape into how we know it today.
-Official rules were finally created in Cambridge in 1848, before the first official Football Association was formed in England, where it was decided that carrying the ball with hands wasn’t allowed.
+For a long time, there wasn’t much distinction between football and rugby.
+In fact, it took a long time for football to shape into how we know it today.
+Official rules were finally created in Cambridge in 1848 before the first official Football Association was formed in England, where it was decided that carrying the ball with hands wasn’t allowed.